GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 With the ability to have repeating systems, it was possible to introduce the physics substeps loop, which will perform the physics update in multiple smaller steps.
 This is important to increase the convergence rate of the solver and preservation of energy, by reducing the errors caused by approximations of the simulation.

-These changes should lead to more realistic behaviour, as well as better consistency between systems with different performance levels.
+These changes should lead to more realistic behavior, as well as better consistency between systems with different performance levels.

 .. image:: images/complex_physics_sample.gif